Federal investigators are scrutinizing Matt Gaetz's trip to Bahamas - KION546

 The Gaetz investigation grew out of an examination of Gaetz associate Joel Greenberg, a former county tax collector in Florida.
 Greenberg was indicted last year on allegations of stalking, harassing a political opponent, wire fraud, creating fake IDs and sex trafficking charges.
 He has pleaded not guilty and has a court appearance scheduled for Thursday afternoon.

-Investigators believe Greenberg recruited multiple women online for sex and he introduced the women — who received payments — to Gaetz, the people familiar with the investigation said.
+Investigators believe Greenberg recruited multiple women online for sex and he introduced the women — who received payments — to Gaetz, The New York Times reported.

 Gaetz has denied those allegations too.
 In a Washington Examiner op-ed this week, Gaetz said “I have never, ever paid for sex.
 And second, as an adult man, have not slept with a 17-year-old.”

-Note: CORRECTION: An earlier version of this story misattributed investigators’ belief about Greenberg recruiting women online.
-It was reported by The New York Times.